Parallels (Star Trek: The Next Generation): Plot

-Upon investigation, the crew find that Worf's RNA has an unusual quantum signature and confirm that he is from a different universe.
-The crew theorizes that Worf, on his original return from the bat'leth tournament, passed through a time-space fissure, with the shuttlecraft's engines causing Worf to quantum flux between several parallel universes.
-Data determines that Worf's proximity to La Forge's VISOR caused Worf to shift between universes, and that each universe covers a different possibility.
-In effect, anything that could possibly happen has done so in a parallel universe, hence the believable changes in the reality that Worf is experiencing.
-The Enterprise returns to the location of the fissure, attempting to return Worf to his original universe.
-The Enterprise is then attacked by a Bajoran ship, which causes the fissure to destabilize and the various realities to merge.
-Over 285,000 hails are received as innumerable Enterprises begin appearing at an exponential rate which Data calculates shall fill the sector in three days.
+The crew find that Worf's RNA has an unusual quantum signature; he is from a different universe.
+The crew theorizes that Worf, during his return from the bat'leth tournament, passed through a time-space fissure; the shuttlecraft's engines and later proximity to La Forge's VISOR caused Worf to shift between universes.
+Each universe covers a different possibility; anything that could happen has done so in a parallel universe, hence the changes in the reality that Worf is experiencing.
+The Enterprise returns to the location of the fissure, attempting to return Worf to his original universe, but is attacked by a Bajoran ship, which causes the fissure to destabilize and the various realities to merge.
+Innumerable Enterprises begin appearing at an exponential rate.

 Data determines that the only way to restore the realities is to send Worf via shuttlecraft to the Enterprise of his universe, passing through the fissure and using the shuttlecraft's engines to reseal it.
-After locating the correct ship, Worf begins to travel back but is attacked by another Enterprise that has come from a Borg-overrun universe, its crew refusing to return.
-The Enterprise that he left fires upon the hostile ship, trying to disable it, and accidentally destroys it.
-Worf safely passes through the fissure, finding himself back in normality with a single Enterprise in front of him.
-After boarding, Worf finds that no time has passed since he initially entered the fissure.
-When he returns to his room expecting a surprise party, he finds only Troi waiting to give him a single present and, knowing that the two are married in many alternate universes, he invites her to share dinner with him.
+Locating the correct ship, Worf begins travelling back but is attacked by an Enterprise from a Borg-overrun universe, its crew refusing to return.
+The Enterprise that he left fires upon the ship, accidentally destroying it.
+Worf passes through the fissure, returning to his universe with a single Enterprise in front of him.
+Worf finds that no time has passed since he initially entered the fissure.
+Expecting a surprise party, he finds only Troi waiting to give him a present and, knowing that the two are married in many alternate universes, he invites her to share dinner with him.